Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

 Defaults to ``True`` if :paramref:`~pytorch_lightning.trainer.Trainer.deterministic` is not set.
-This flag sets the ``torch.backends.cudnn.deterministic`` flag.
+This flag sets the ``torch.backends.cudnn.benchmark`` flag.
 You can read more about its impact `here <https://pytorch.org/docs/stable/notes/randomness.html#cuda-convolution-benchmarking>`__

 This is likely to increase the speed of your system if your input sizes don't change.
 However, if they do, then it